 I have many interests and write about many different topics.
 It was difficult to gain any momentum when I was spread over too many things at once, and people had a hard time wrapping their head around what I’m about.
 They could never expect what I would do next, and honestly I didn’t know either.

-Things changed in early 2016 when I started to focus on one thing: branding.
+Things changed in early 2016 when I started to focus on one topic: branding.
 I wrote blog posts on branding.
 I based all my services on branding.
 I started speaking about branding.
-I created a free class on branding.
-And then, I started writing a book on branding.
-After while, people have started to associate me mostly with branding, and my business has boomed.
+And then I wrote a book about branding.
+After a while, people have started to associate me mostly with branding, and my business has boomed.
 Who would have known?

 Do I still make art?
 Yes.